Judge continues Line 5 operation restrictions, orders information from Enbridge

-INGHAM COUNTY, Mich.
-(WLUC) - After a lengthy hearing Tuesday on Attorney General Dana Nessel’s motion for a preliminary injunction related to the recently discovered damage to Line 5 at the Straits of Mackinac, Ingham County Circuit Court ordered continued restrictions on the operation of Line 5 and required Enbridge Energy to promptly and fully disclose all relevant information and data to the State.
+After a lengthy hearing Tuesday on Attorney General Dana Nessel’s motion for a preliminary injunction related to the recently discovered damage to Line 5 at the Straits of Mackinac, Ingham County Circuit Court ordered continued restrictions on the operation of Line 5 and required Enbridge Energy to promptly and fully disclose all relevant information and data to the State.

-Judge James S. Jamo’s order amends the temporary restraining order (TRO) sought by the Attorney General’s office and issued by the Court on June 25.
+Judge James S. Jamo’s order amends the temporary restraining order (TRO) sought by the Attorney General’s office and issued by the Court on

+.
 The new TRO temporarily prohibits Enbridge from operating the east leg of twin pipelines that comprise Line 5 until the federal Pipeline and Hazardous Materials and Safety Administration (PHMSA) completes its investigation of the matter, and until Enbridge provides the state and PHMSA necessary information, completes any needed repairs and until further order by the court.

 In a statement, Enbridge had the following to say: